Lapin0t/phd-manuscript/main/08_conclusion.typ

 the type theorist.
 Let us review some of the most important steps we have taken.

-- We started off in @ch-game by presenting a new data structure for representing coinductive automata in type theory.
+- We started off in @ch-game by presenting a new data structure for coinductively representing automata in type theory.
 This puts a new item in the already large bag of constructions based on polynomial functors.
 But perhaps most importantly, we demonstrated that with a small twist, namely splitting these polynomials in halves, we can obtain